McCloudS/subgen/README.md

 You MUST mount your media volumes in subgen the same way Plex sees them.
 For example, if Plex uses "/Share/media/TV:/tv" you must have that identical volume in subgen.

-"${APPDATA}/subgen:/subgen" is just for storage of the python script and the language model, so it will prevent redownloading them.
+`"${APPDATA}/subgen:/subgen"` is just for storage of the python script and the language model, so it will prevent redownloading them.
 This volume isn't necessary, just a nicety.
-"${APPDATA}/subgen/dist-packages:/usr/local/lib/python3.10/dist-packages" is just for storing of the python packages, so it won't redownload then, again, not necessary.
+`"${APPDATA}/subgen/dist-packages:/usr/local/lib/python3.10/dist-packages"` is just for storing of the python packages, so it won't redownload then, again, not necessary.

 ## Running without Docker

-You might have to tweak the script a little bit, but will work just fine without Docker.
+The script was re-developed without using Docker, so it will work just fine as long as you have the dependencies installed.
 You can either set the variables as environment variables in your CLI or edit the script manually at the top.
 As mentioned above, your paths still have to match Plex.

 # What are the limitations/problems?